Wait — before you pay

 How long do I have to appeal a parking ticket in Stamford?

-You have 30 days from the date the ticket was issued to file an appeal with City of Stamford Parking Division.
+You have 15 days from the date the ticket was issued to file an appeal with City of Stamford Parking Violations Office.

 Can I appeal a parking ticket online in Stamford?

 Yes.
-Stamford accepts online appeals through City of Stamford Parking Division.
+Stamford accepts online appeals through City of Stamford Parking Violations Office.
+Visit https://www.stamford.rmcpay.com/ to file.

-How much is a parking ticket in Stamford?
+What is the average parking ticket fine in Stamford?

-Unpaid tickets in Stamford typically result in late fees, potential booting or towing, registration holds, and may be sent to collections.
-Your appeal deadline is 30 days.
+Unpaid tickets in Stamford typically result in late fees, potential booting or towing, and may be sent to collections.
+Your appeal deadline is 15 days — if you miss it, you lose the right to contest.

 City of Stamford Parking Violations Bureau / Transportation, Traffic & Parking Department